aewallin/opencamlib/README.rst

 All other libraries **DO NOT** need Boost to be compiled, in those cases, a headers only version will suffice.
 So, if you are not compiling the Python libraries, simply download Boost, extract it into a folder, and tell CMake where to look for it.

+Make sure to download Boost from the boost.org downloads page, if you download it from github, you have to make sure to install the git submodules **and** build the headers.

-We provide a couple of scripts to help with installation of dependencies and building, you might want to take a look at those first.
+We provide a ``install.sh`` script that helps with installation of dependencies and building OpenCAMLib libraries, you might want to take a look at it first.
-They are located in the ``scripts/`` folder, the ``install-$PLATFORM.sh`` scripts install dependencies and the ``build-$PLATFORM.sh`` call CMake.
+You can run ``./install.sh --help`` to look at the available options, or inspect it's source code to find out more.

 ============
 Dependencies